The Research File System (RFS) at Indiana University

 or a portable storage device).
 Via Samba, your RFS area appears as a

 desktop window filled with your folders and files.
-See At IU, how do I map or mount my RFS account to my workstation?
+See At IU, how do I use Samba to mount or map to the RFS on my

 advanced tool that works best under Linux, but Windows and